lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 ## Backup

-Just for the eventuality of a major file system crash, we keep tape-based backups of our permanent filesystems for 180 days.
+Just for the eventuality of a major filesystem crash, we keep tape-based backups of our permanent filesystems for 180 days.

 ## Quotas